splunk/splunk-connect-for-syslog/docs/configuration.md

 Setting this value forces SC4S to use the specified timezone and honor its associated Daylight Savings rules for all events without a timezone offset in the header or message payload.

-## Configuration your SC4S disk buffer
+## Configure your SC4S disk buffer

 Disk buffers in SC4S are allocated per destination.
 Keep this in mind when using additional destinations that have disk buffering configured.
 By default, when you configure alternate HEC destinations, disk buffering is configured identically to that of the main HEC destination, unless overridden individually.